-The flask holds 23.6 ounces of water, which is usually enough for a decently long run but probably isn’t ideal for a marathon.
+The flask holds 23.6 ounces of water, which is usually enough for a decently long run, but probably isn’t ideal for a marathon.
 At 2.5 ounces, it’s much lighter than many other running flasks.
-They’re a great choice if you find other water bottles awkward and cumbersome to carry.
+It’s a great choice if you find other water bottles awkward and cumbersome to carry.

-Water is often a pain to carry along on a run, but it’s also vital for your health.
+Water is often a pain to carry along on a run, but it’s also vital for both health and performance.
 This portable flask from Ultimate Direction is a hassle-free way to stay hydrated easily.

 - Lightweight handheld flask

 - Can feel heavy after running for a while with full bottle

 6. Salomon XA Reflective Cap

 To stay safe when running outside, you need to use your head.
 The XA Reflective Cap from Salomon doesn’t just keep the sun out of your eyes; it also helps increase your visibility on the road.
 Reflective trim circles the entire hat, for 360-degree visibility.